 This is the kind of dessert dreams are made of.
 Stand over donuts.
 Stand over funnel cakes.
 There’s a new fried dough in town and it’s so mind-blowingly easy and delicious to make that even I, a frequent consumer of all things sweet, was completely blown away.

 I’m no stranger to churros; they’ve been a favorite of mine for many years.
 I’ve dedicated many evenings on family vacations to Mexico to seeking out a churro cart or two, the toughest decision my day being pineapple or dulce de leche filling?
 (Usually both.)
 And while somewhat discerning when it comes to fried treats (sometimes they’re a little over the top for my tastebuds), I’ve always found the rich, eggy dough used to make churros to have the perfect balance of sweet, savory and crunch.
-The cinnamon sugar coating doesn’t hurt either. :) apply here for an online payday loan
+The cinnamon sugar coating doesn’t hurt either. :)

 Use a heavy bottomed pot, preferably a dutch oven.
 This will give you an even controlled heat.
 Hot spots = unevenly cooked churros.